eliacharfe/deepdaily/README.md

 - 🎯 **Modern UI**
   - Built with TailwindCSS
   - Dark mode support
-  - Responsive design (mobile-first)
+  - Fully responsive (mobile-first)

+---

 ## 🤖 Agent Architecture

-DeepDaily is powered by a system of **custom-built AI agents developed from scratch**, each responsible for a specific part of the learning pipeline.
+DeepDaily is powered by a system of **custom-built AI agents developed from scratch**, each responsible for a specific part of the learning pipeline. :contentReference[oaicite:0]{index=0}

 These agents collaborate to transform a user-defined topic into a structured, level-adapted, multi-day learning experience.

 ---